All Episodes

 If you have arrhythmia, that's a big risk associated with hydroxychloroquine.

-If you take it in high doses, well, then it has the possibility of impacting your eye sight, but not at the doses from all that I've read that we're suggesting here.
+If you take it in high doses, well, then it has the possibility of impacting your eyesight, but not at the doses from all that I've read that we're suggesting here.

 But you got to make that decision on your own.

-Now, if the mitigation along with the travel ban and the quarantines do work, well, and hydroxychloroquine, if people can get it at the at the first initial signs they may have it or confirmed case, but that may be asymptomatic or only a mild symptoms.
+Now, if the mitigation along with the travel ban and the quarantines do work, well, and hydroxychloroquine, if people can get it at the first initial signs they may have it or confirmed case, but that may be asymptomatic or only have mild symptoms, well, what would that mean if it is working?

 Like 73% of patients now in Spain have gotten it.

-Turkey is giving it to anybody that would have it, and some countries are even giving it out prophylactically because they think it will it will prevent contraction of the disease.
+And some countries are even giving it out prophylactically because they think it will prevent contraction of the disease.

 And this is where I get so frustrated with the media because they're too lazy to read.

-Well, if hydroxychloroquine is helping people get better faster, and is maybe at some point we'll learn even more and better news on it.
+Well, if hydroxychloroquine is helping people get better faster and is maybe at some point we'll learn even more and better news on it.

 That means less hospitalizations.